 Neither the worker nor the streaker responds correctly to the revelation of his sins because neither of them has the grace of God in mind.
 Whether you flaunt your sin or try to hide it under good works is really not the issue.
 God’s grace is!

-Jesus, I praise You that I can be both honest about my sin and resting in You as the source of my righteousness.
-Check my heart today.
+Jesus, check my heart today.
 Show me where I flaunt my sin.
 Show me where I am self-righteous.
 Replace these fleshly responses with a deep appreciation for all that You have done for me, and then live through me in a way that reflects Your mercy, grace, and love for the world.
 Amen.